abhisheks008/DL-Simplified/Framing the Future/Model/README.md

    - Normalized the pixel values of the dataset to the range [0, 1].

 5. **Model Creation**:
-   - Designed a ConvLSTM model architecture to capture spatiotemporal dependencies in the Moving MNIST sequences.
+   - Designed various deep learning model architectures, including ANN, CNN, and ConvLSTM.
-   - Compiled the model with appropriate loss function and optimizer.
+   - Compiled each model with appropriate loss function and optimizer.

 6. **Model Training**:
-   - Trained the ConvLSTM model using the training dataset.
+   - Trained each model using the training dataset.
    - Implemented early stopping and learning rate reduction callbacks during training.

 7. **Model Evaluation**:
-   - Evaluated the trained model's performance using the validation dataset.
+   - Evaluated the trained models' performance using the validation dataset.
-   - Plotted training and validation loss curves to monitor the model's learning progress.
+   - Plotted training and validation loss curves to monitor the models' learning progress.

 8. **Prediction**:
-   - Made predictions on a few examples from the validation dataset to visualize the model's performance in predicting future frames.
+   - Made predictions on a few examples from the validation dataset to visualize the models' performance in predicting future frames.

-### 🚀 **Model Implemented**
+### 🚀 **Models Implemented**

+#### Artificial Neural Network (ANN):
+- Designed an ANN model architecture with multiple dense layers.
+- Compiled the model with binary cross-entropy loss and Adam optimizer.
+- Trained the model on the Moving MNIST training dataset.

+#### Convolutional Neural Network (CNN):
+- Designed a CNN model architecture with multiple convolutional and pooling layers.
+- Compiled the model with binary cross-entropy loss and Adam optimizer.
+- Trained the model on the Moving MNIST training dataset.

 #### Convolutional LSTM (ConvLSTM):
 - Designed a ConvLSTM model architecture with multiple ConvLSTM2D layers followed by batch normalization.